Kiori

 • What does the documentation imply in this case?

 Operational knowledge is queryable, combinable, and reusable across sources.
-Most documentation systems stop at storage.
+Most documentation systems stop at storage — which is why teams end up with disposable answers instead of living knowledge.

 Why the problem persists